vlopeznadal/hackbright-project/README.md

 python3 server.py
 ```

-* Go to 'localhost:5000' in your browser.
+* Go to 'localhost:5000' in your browser to view application locally.

 ## <a name="attributions"></a>Attributions 🙏🏻